Cauda equina syndrome: Management

 The management of true cauda equina syndrome frequently involves surgical decompression.
 When cauda equina syndrome is caused by a herniated disk early surgical decompression is recommended.

 Sudden onset cauda equina syndrome is regarded as a medical/surgical emergency.
 Surgical decompression by means of laminectomy or other approaches may be undertaken within 6, 24 or 48 hours of symptoms developing if a compressive lesion (e.g., ruptured disc, epidural abscess, tumor or hematoma) is demonstrated.
-Early treatment may significantly improve the chance that long-term neurological damage will be avoided.
+Early treatment may significantly improve the chance of avoiding long-term neurological damage.

 Surgery may be required to remove blood, bone fragments, a tumor or tumors, a herniated disc or an abnormal bone growth.
 If the tumor cannot be removed surgically and is malignant then radiotherapy may be used as an alternative to relieve pressure.
 Chemotherapy can also be used for spinal neoplasms.
 If the syndrome is due to an inflammatory condition e.g., ankylosing spondylitis, anti-inflammatory, including steroids can be used as an effective treatment.
 If a bacterial infection is the cause then an appropriate course of antibiotics can be used to treat it.

 Cauda equina syndrome can occur during pregnancy due to lumbar disc herniation.
 The risk of cauda equina syndrome during pregnancy increases with age of the mother.
 Surgery can still be performed and pregnancy does not adversely affect treatment.
 Treatment for those with cauda equina can and should be carried out at any time during pregnancy.

 Lifestyle issues may need to be addressed post-treatment.
 Issues could include the person's need for physiotherapy and occupational therapy due to lower limb dysfunction.
 Obesity might also need to be tackled.